tinestaric/tinestaric.github.io/source/_posts/2024-10-06-preprocessing-symbols.md

 ![IC G/L Account at the begining](/images/preprocessing/icglacc-start.png)

 We know we can’t just remove a field. *App Source Cop* will be all up in our faces if we try that.
 So, we **obsolete** it first, and we’ll remove it in one of the subsequent releases.

 But no cop would yell at us for removing the field’s trigger, on any of its references...
 Imagine if this is how we *obsoleted* the field:

 ![IC G/L Account bad cleanup](/images/preprocessing/icglacc-clean-wrong.png)

 ![IC G/L Account reference bad cleanup](/images/preprocessing/icglacc-ref-clean-wrong.png)

-We removed the trigger, and we removed the references, **but hey, we marked the field as obsolete**, so we’re *good to go right?
-We’re gradually introducing changes...*
+We removed the trigger, and we removed the references, **but hey, we marked the field as obsolete**. *We’re gradually introducing changes...*

 ***Yeah, no***.
-We still **broke everyone** who was using this field, immediately after this **update is deployed**.
+We still **broke everyone** using this field, immediately after this **update is deployed**.

-*So, what’s the better way?* Wrap the changes in preprocessing symbols and clean them a release later.
+*So, what’s the better way?*

+Wrap the changes in preprocessing symbols and clean them in a later release.
 Here’s how MS actually obsoleted this field.

 ![IC G/L Account at the end](/images/preprocessing/icglacc-end.png)

 ![IC G/L Account refence good cleanup](/images/preprocessing/icglacc-ref-clean-right.png)

 It means that today, the field still **works exactly as it did for years**.
-But if anyone is using it in their apps, they will get a *warning* that they should move away from it.
-When the time comes, we enable the ***CLEAN22 symbol***, the field becomes removed, and the code is no longer executed.
+But anyone using it in their apps will get a *warning* that they should move away from it.
+When the time comes, they will enable the ***CLEAN22 symbol***, the field becomes removed, and the code is no longer executed.

 This becomes especially important if we want to ***refactor events***.
 Let’s look at the following change.

 ![Bad event cleanup](/images/preprocessing/event-bad.png)

 *App Source Cop* is fine with this change.
 We’ve obsoleted an event.
 The next release can remove it.
-However, any changes that event subscribers brought have now been ignored.
+However, since the event is no longer being fired, any changes from event subscribers are now ignored.
 All external apps that were using this event are now **broken**.

 If we want to introduce changes gradually, this should be the way to go:

 ![Good event cleanup](/images/preprocessing/event-good.png)

-Today, the event **fires off** as expected.
+Today, the event still **fires off**.
 Any subscribers are **warned** that the event is *going away* and that they should find a different solution.
-When it’s time, I can **enable and clean up the preprocessing symbols** to apply my change.
+When it’s time, we can **enable and clean up the preprocessing symbols** to apply our change.

 <hr/>